Skip to content

 Log-in failed for user 'agents' from 'ssh'

-• Add the pattern match and user tag of your choice
+• Incorporate the desired pattern match and user tag

-• Set the rule to mark this event as actionable in the system (note that statuses may also be set as non-actionable).
+• Configure the rule to label this event as actionable (it’s worth noting that statuses can also be designated as non-actionable).

 rewrite_rules: